 The Company does not maintain a defined benefit pension plan for any of its employees, including the NEOs.
-The Company does offer a Group RRSP policy ("Canadian Policy") and a 401(k) program ("U.S. Plan") to its employees, in which certain of the NEOs participate.
+The Company does offer an individual based Group RRSP policy ("Canadian Policy") and a 401(k) program ("U.S. Plan") to its employees, in which certain of the NEOs participate.

-The Canadian Policy provides a company contribution, up to a maximum of \$1,500 a year, based on years of service.
+The Canadian Policy provides a company contribution, up to a maximum of \$1,500 per year, based on years of service.
 The Company's contribution is provided by the Company to the Group RRSP provider for application to the employee's account.
 Once in the employee's account, the investment decision and the decision of when to redeem the funds are both at the employee's sole discretion.
-Accordingly, the Company does not believe that the contribution to its Group RRSP policy represents a defined contribution pension plan.
-Contributions made to the Group RRSP policy by the Company on behalf of the NEOs is disclosed in the other compensation column in the Executive Compensation chart on page 20.
+The Company does not have access to information on the accumulated value for any NEO.
+Accordingly, the Company has disclosed the contributions made to the Canadian policy by the Company on behalf of the NEO's in the "All Other Compensation" column in the Executive Officer Compensation table on page 32.

 The U.S. Plan provides a company contribution of 3% of the employee's annual salary, exclusive of bonus, effective the day the employee joins the plan.
-Mr. Henwood joined the U.S. Plan on July 1, 2009.
-The Company believes that the U.S. Plan represents a defined contribution plan.
-In addition to the required disclosures below, the Company included its contributions to the U.S. Plan in the pension value column in the Executive Compensation chart on page 20.
+The Company believes that the U.S. Plan represents a defined contribution plan; however none of the NEO's are eligible under the U.S. Plan.